 Philippines Typhoon Appeal

-Thanks to our local partners we reached 185,000 people with emergency relief.
-Six months on and more than 24,000 people have benefitted from cash assistance and livelihoods support, including new fishing boats and nets.
+Thanks to your generosity and the work of our partners, since Haiyan hit, more than 100,000 people have benefitted from cash assistance and livelihoods support, such as new fishing boats, nets, seeds and tools.

 Generosity and prayers

 Together with partners such as the Disasters Emergency Committee (DEC), we raised more than £10 million through Typhoon Haiyan emergency appeals.

 Ted Bonpin, Christian Aid’s Typhoon Haiyan Emergency Manager, said: 'We’d like to thank supporters for their enormous generosity and prayers.
 Thanks to them we are supporting the most vulnerable and hardest hit households to get back on their feet.

 ‘However, the road ahead is long, and Christian Aid and our local partners will continue to support those affected by Haiyan in the months and years ahead.’

 In this podcast, Yeb Sano, climate change commissioner for the Philippines, talks about the need for urgent action on climate change to protect generations to come.